Topeka man charged in fatal house fire that killed 2

 A fire at a Topeka home on Jan.
 20 killed Genny L. Fitzpatrick, 30; Peyton L. Tyler, 9; and Kourtney K. Tyler, 1, all of Topeka.

 The house was fully in flames when firefighters arrived.
-Kagay said the three victims were inside the house and Kyle Tyler was found outside on the rear deck.
+Kagay said the three victims were inside the house, and Kyle was found outside on the rear deck.

 Preliminary results indicate the victims died from smoke inhalation, Kagay said.
 Firefighters extinguished a “major fire” upstairs and a second fire that had been started in the basement, he said.

-Kyle Tyler was treated for smoke inhalation before he was arrested.
-He’s being held on $1 million bond.
+Kyle was treated for smoke inhalation before he was arrested.
+He’s being held on a $1 million bond.

-A public defender listed in court records as Tyler’s attorney was not available for comment on Thursday.
+A public defender listed in court records as Kyle’s attorney was not available for comment on Thursday.

 The Associated Press contributed to this report.